 During the academic year the Center for Southeast Asian Studies (CSEAS) presents a variety of lectures.
-Audio and/or video recordings will be posted to this site shortly after the events occur.
+Audio and video recordings of CSEAS programs are available below, and many can also be viewed on the CSEAS YouTube channel.
 Please check back regularly for our latest talks.

 Fridays-at-Noon Lecture Series 2013-2014